kingofall410/reengage/etc/README.txt

-Please create two empty directories in the same place that you place the .py files called "logs" and "data"!!!!
-(I'll fix this tomorrow)

 Run with the command py reengage_email.py <inputfilename> [options]

 <inputfilename> is required to be the first parameter.
 It can be relative (to the location of reengage_email.py) or absolute.